bkidwell/cfsqlite/README.md

         CreateObject("component", "MYAPP.lib.cfsqlite").Init(this.name)
         .GetDSN( ExpandPath("../database/DATABASE_NAME.db") )>

 and that's all you have to do.
 Now you can use `#Request.dsn#` as your `datasource` in any `cfquery` call anywhere in your application.
+If the folder and passed into `GetDSN()` don't exist, they will be created.

 **cfsqliteschema.cfc** provides some convenience functions related to SQLite: